 A physical examination is required for all regardless of major.
-Paper copies of the Medical Evaluation & Physical Examination Form are found in the students acceptance packet.
-The form Medical Evaluation & Physical Examination Form can also be found on their admissions portal.
-The examination should be conducted by the applicant's family physician, and the completed medical forms returned by the physician to the Director of Admissions and Enrollment Management.
+Paper copies of the Medical Evaluation & Physical Examination Form are found in the students deposited student packet.
+The examination should be conducted by the applicant's family physician, and the completed medical forms returned by the physician to the Director of Admissions.
 These results will be reviewed initially by the College's medical staff.